 There will be an additional charge for attending a Tribunal Hearing of £1,000 per day (exc VAT).
 Generally, we would allow 1-7 days depending on the complexity of your case.
 Not all cases will require the solicitor to be in attendance where a barrister has been appointed.

-Counsel’s (barrister) fees are estimated between £750 to £1,500 per day (exc VAT) (depending on the experience of the barrister) for attending a Tribunal Hearing (including preparation).
+Counsel’s (barrister) fees are estimated between £750 to £1,500 per day (exc VAT) (depending on the experience of the barrister) for attending a Tribunal Hearing (plus preparation).

 There may be other funding options available, such as cover under an insurance policy and we will check this with you at your first appointment.